Justin8428/lampify/README.md

 ```

+Currently there is not much difference between quiet and verbose.
+Verbose just prints extra messages to the console.

 ### Initial setup
 Before you can control your lamp, you have to perform an initial setup so the lamp will remember a unique ID that you specify.
 This unique ID should be made up of capital letters and numbers without spaces.
 Once you have setup this unique ID, you do not need to re-setup the lamp as long as you remember what this ID is!